Paul Daley: Tim Fischer's Ties

 “And again I was considered to be outside the inner circles, as they existed . . . yes, I was a hard working back bencher but the broad consensus in the press gallery, with a certain wisdom and lack of wisdom dare I say, was, `Yeah, he might become a middle bencher but that will be about it’.
 And you never know in politics how the numbers crunch and, so, suddenly I became federal leader of the Nationals and the rest is history.”

 Fischer was born and bred in Lockhart in New South Wales.
-He’d returned from school to work to farm at Boree Creek in the Riverena and, by the time of his preselection at 24 for what then the National Country Party (the organisation began in Western Australia in 1913 as the Country Party) he had served as an officer in command of a platoon in Vietnam, where he was badly wounded, from 1968 to 1969.
+He’d returned from school to work the farm at Boree Creek in the Riverena and, by the time of his preselection at 24 for what was then the National Country Party (the organisation began in Western Australia in 1913 as the Country Party) he had served as an officer in command of a platoon in Vietnam, where he was badly wounded, from 1968 to 1969.

 On paper, at least, he seemed like perfect NCP material.